inclusionAI/SWE-CARE/README.md

 ### Output

 The evaluation results are saved as a JSONL file (`final_report.jsonl`) containing `CodeReviewEvaluationResult` objects with detailed metrics for each instance.

+You can find more details about the arguments for each script by running `python -m swe_care.harness <subcommand> -h`.

 ## 📜 Citation